Email Channel

 Attachments

-Note: The DELIVERED status indicates that the email provider accepted the message.
+Note: The Delivered status indicates that the email provider accepted the message.
 It does not guarantee that the email reached the recipient's inbox—it may still be filtered by the recipient's spam filters or security policies.

 Tips & Best Practices